-If an applicant(s) states they had private insurance at the time of the event, the Eligibility Specialist will collect insurance documentation from the applicant(s).
-To verify private insurance, a verification request will be sent by the Program Team to the insurance company's designated contact.
-Verified amounts paid to the applicant(s) for physical dwelling damage will be considered a duplication of benefit.
-Amounts received for contents damage are not counted as DOB.
+A program Eligibility Specialist will collect insurance documentation from applicants who had private insurance at the time of the disaster.
+To verify private insurance, a verification request will be sent by the Program Team to the insurance company or agent.
+Verified amounts paid to the applicant(s) for real property damage will be considered a DOB.
+Amounts received for contents damage are not considered a DOB.

-Settlements: If an applicant received payment from a civil action, or settlement, from the insurance company, the applicant must provide a copy of the settlement check breakdown.
-The Settlement documentation will be reviewed to determine if "Structural" or "Dwelling" damage is mentioned in the settlement.
-If no settlement breakdown can be provided the full amount received will be counted as a DOB.
+Settlement Determination: When an applicant received payment from a civil action, or settlement, from the insurance company, the applicant must provide a copy of the settlement check and a breakdown of the award (personal and real property or other claims).
+The Settlement documentation will be reviewed to determine that the applicant's primary residence is the home address provided in the settlement that sustained damage.

-If the Agreement states that any of the settlement funds were paid for dwelling or structure damage/repair, the amount (Settlement amount less attorney's fees and expenses) found on the settlement check breakdown will be considered a duplication of benefit.
-If there was an initial claim payment made prior to the settlement, this amount will be included in the duplication of benefit.
-If dwelling damage is NOT mentioned in the settlement, only the original claim payment is considered a duplication of benefit.
+- If no settlement breakdown can be provided the full amount received will be counted as a DOB. - If the Agreement states that any of the settlement funds were paid for dwelling or structure damage/repair, the amount (Settlement amount less attorney's fees and expenses) found on the settlement check breakdown will be considered a DOB. - If there was an initial claim payment made prior to the settlement, this amount will be included in the DOB. - If dwelling damage is NOT mentioned in the settlement, only the original claim payment is considered a DOB.

-E. Coordinated Assistance Network
+F. Coordinated Assistance Network

 Each case will be reviewed to determine whether the applicant received repair assistance through the Coordinated Assistance Network.
-To verify CAN benefits, a verification request will be sent by the Program Team to the designated contact with the West Virginia Voluntary Organizations Active in Disaster.
-Benefits received by the applicant for physical dwelling damage will be considered a duplication of benefit.
-Assistance received for contents damage are not counted as DOB.
+To verify whether benefits were received, the West Virginia Voluntary Organizations Active in Disaster (VOAD) will send a Consent to Release form signed by the applicant.
+Benefits received by the applicant for home/real property damage will be considered a DOB.
+Assistance received for contents damage will not be counted as DOB.

-F. Other Sources
+G. Other Sources

 Applicants will provide documentation to their Eligibility Specialist showing funds and assistance received from other federal, state, and local sources other than those listed above, as well as non-profit charitable funding.
 These funds will be verified by the Program Team directly with the entities.
 Contact information for the entities will be provided by the applicants.
-Verified amounts for dwelling damage received by the source will be considered a duplication of benefit.
-Amounts received for contents damage are not counted as DOB.
+Verified amounts for damage to the primary residence received by the source will be considered a DOB.
+Amounts received for contents damage will not counted as DOB.